dkrautha/d6/lab_03/lab_03.md

 packages that can only be accessed by that environment.
 Virtual environments are battle tested and have been used for years, and are fairly simple to get setup.

-My chosen solution is to use a [PEP 582](https://peps.python.org/pep-0582/) compliant package manager (like PDM mentioned earlier).
-This avoids needing to use a virtual environment and activating it, etc. and lets me just use the system python interpreter while still sandboxing the packages installed.
+My chosen solution is to use micromamba, a package and environment manager.
+If you've got micromamba installed, creating an environment for this lab is as easy as `micromamba create -f ./env.yaml`, then activate it with `micromamba activate lab_03`.

-A final recommendation would be to use [pipx](https://pypi.org/project/pipx/) if you are using a program instead of a library.
+A final recommendation would be to use [pipx](https://pypi.org/project/pipx/) if you are using a program (that gets invoked in the terminal for example) instead of a library.

 ## Changes I Made